Mission: Balance Ways of Knowing

 I think one of the big problems with science that has led to an awful lot of unintentional cruelty is this division between head and heart.
 And the perception that a good scientist must be totally objective and that emotion mustn’t come in to it, to me that’s very wrong.
 To me, only when head and heart work in harmony can we achieve our true human potential. - Dr. Jane Goodall on Opening a Dialogue, MasterClass

 Reading Nature envisions a world where humans live in sync with nature.
 A time where we understand our place as caretakers of an awesome ecological web, no more or less important than any other species.

 Rachael is best known as the founder of the Wolf OR-7 Expedition and co-founder of a kid's nature magazine called EarthBound Journal.
 Trained as a scientist, Rachael holds a B.S. in BioResource Research from Oregon State University and an M.Sc. in Holistic Science from Schumacher College in the UK.
-Holistic Science Research in marine ecology, salmon fisheries and water quality led to a passion for teaching and sharing stories about land and water.
+Holistic Science is an approach that values different ways of knowing.
+Research in marine ecology, salmon fisheries and water quality led to a passion for teaching and sharing stories about land and water.
 One of Rachael's favorite childhood stories was "The Tracker" by Tom Brown Jr., and in 2008 she attended her first class at Tom Brown Jr’s Tracker School.
 It was here that her love of storytelling and ecology were grounded in the art and science of wildlife tracking.
 She began teaching tracking at Two Rivers Farm School, and taught tracking and survival skills at summer camps for Children of the Earth Foundation and Tracker’s Earth.
 She currently manages classes, camps and internships in STEAM fields for Saturday Academy.